July 26, 2008 - Mike Christensen, Seattle "Imagine No Religion" Billboard Booster

 Check out what Bob Barr has to say on the subject:

 You won't catch Obama or McCain sounding this type of note.
-The federal government doesn't have any business bailing out private businesses that break the basic rules of good business.
+The federal government shouldn't be involved in bailing out private, for profit industries that break the basic rules of finance and contract.
 The mortgage industry should be left to hang in the breeze.

 This all comes of legalized theft (codified as Fractional Reserve Banking) which is what modern banking systems are based on.